 Buildings constructed prior to 1978 with children under six years of age living in the household, are required to undergo visual inspections for defective paint surfaces (surface on which the paint is cracking, scaling, chipping, peeling or loose) at both initial and annual inspections.

 After September 15, 2000, the requirements include using Safe Work Practices to repair any defective paint, using qualified or supervised workers to complete the work and perform a clearance test to ensure that all hazards have been handled.

 Prior to execution of the HAP contract, the owner must inform New Hampshire Housing and the family of any knowledge of the presence of lead-based paint on the surfaces in the unit.
 This certification is on the lead paint form which comes with your contract package.
 Please keep it on file for seven years.

-> Any questions or concerns regarding this section should be directed to the Rental Assistance Manager.
-For more information on lead-based paint, please visit our website.
+Any questions or concerns regarding this section should be directed to the Rental Assistance Manager.
+For more information on lead-based paint, please visit our Lead & Healthy Homes page.

 - Protect Your Family from Lead in the Home

 - No Access to the Basement

 - HUD Notice-PIH-2011-22 Promotion of Integrated Pest Management